Experiment Designer: Posterior-Aware Lift Test Design#

 Scoring and Ranking#

 Not every high-assurance experiment is worth running.
 A go-dark test on your largest channel might have excellent power but enormous opportunity cost.
-The designer ranks candidates by a weighted composite score across five normalised dimensions:
+The designer ranks candidates by a weighted composite score that balances two concerns:

 Each dimension is min-max normalised to \([0, 1]\) across all candidates, then combined via a weighted sum.
 Candidates are sorted by score in descending order.